tedhchen/ESS-ClimateGovernance/assignments.md

 An implementable research design on a research question (academic or otherwise) chosen in consultation with the instructor.

 ### Policy memo
-A policy memo on an climate governance issue chosen in consulation with the instructor.
+A policy memo on a climate governance issue chosen in consultation with the instructor.

 ### Scientific literature review
 A review of the scientific literature on some climate politics or governance research topic chosen in consultation with the instructor.